jackhman/sergio-martin-rubio-site/_posts/2019-07-11-moving-beyond-rest-with-graphql.md

 ## Getting Started

 This API Query Language allows you to retrive data from a service in one go.
 How can I do that?
-A single endpoint is exposed by GraphQL, and given a schema which contains your models and operations, you can make HTTP requests to this single endpoint by providing operation names, payload and variables.
+A single endpoint is exposed by GraphQL, and given a schema which contains your models and operations, you can make HTTP requests to this single endpoint by providing operation names, a payload and variables.

 GraphQL supports both, GET and POST HTTP methods.
 In case of GET, we have to use a query parameter (`?query={operationName{field}}`) and do URL encoding.
 On the other hand, we could do a standard POST request with a JSON payload.